Gilmore Girls season 2: Overview

-The season opens with Lorelai accepting Max's proposal.
-However, right in the first episode, she calls off the wedding a few days beforehand, realizing she does not truly love him.
-Christopher returns with a new girlfriend, Sherry, who he seems ready to settle down with.
+The season opens with Lorelai trying to decide whether or not to accept Max's proposal.
+At the end of the first episode, she finally does.
+However, at the end of the third episode, she calls off the wedding just a couple days before.
+On a road trip with Rory, Lorelai confesses that she didn't really love Max.
+Christopher returns with a new girlfriend, Sherry, with whom he seems ready to settle down.
 Both Lorelai and Emily are disappointed that he was not ready to settle down with Lorelai, but they remain in friendly contact.

 Rory spends the season in a relationship with Dean, while Tristin, the main rival for her affections from the first season, is sent away to military school.
-Luke's nephew Jess comes to stay with him after getting into trouble at home in New York and his interest in Rory is plain.
-This interest caused many ongoing arguments between Rory and Dean, with Dean heavily disliking Jess from the beginning.
+Luke's nephew, Jess, comes to stay with him after getting into trouble at home in New York City and his interest in Rory is plain.
+This interest causes many ongoing arguments between Rory and Dean, with Dean heavily disliking Jess from the beginning.
 Despite this, Rory and Jess start a friendship.
 Soon after, Jess and Rory are involved in a car accident that destroys the car Dean refurbished for Rory and leaves Rory with a fractured wrist.
-Despite Rory's protests, the whole town (including Lorelai, Emily, Lane ,and Dean) blames Jess for fracturing Rorys wrist.
+Despite Rory's protests, the whole town (including Lorelai, Emily, Lane, and Dean) blames Jess for fracturing Rory's wrist.
 Due to the guilt from the car accident, Jess returns to New York.
 The incident causes a rift between Lorelai and Luke.

 Richard feels he is being pushed out at work so he resigns.
 He struggles with retirement and eventually opens his own insurance consultancy business.
 Lane joins the cheerleaders, attempts a romance with Henry and decides she wants to become a drummer.
 Paris becomes editor of the school newspaper giving her yet another reason to order Rory about, but slowly they realize they have become friends.
 Jackson proposes to Sookie and the two get engaged, while Michel has a visit from his mother.
 Lorelai finishes her associate degree in business and has a graduation ceremony, which Rory missed because she snuck on a bus to go to New York and see Jess, whom she hadn't seen since the accident.

 In the season finale, Paris and Rory are elected as class president and vice-president, meaning they will have to spend the summer in Washington.
-The night before Sookie and Jacksons wedding, Lorelai sleeps with Christopher, but their attempt at being a family quickly falters hours later when he hears Sherry is pregnant and goes back to her.
+The night before Sookie and Jackson's wedding, Lorelai sleeps with Christopher, but their attempt at being a family quickly falters hours later when he hears Sherry is pregnant and goes back to her.
 Right before the wedding, Jess returns to town and Rory kisses him even though she is still dating Dean.
 The season closes with a stricken Lorelai and Rory walking down the aisle as Sookie's bridesmaids, both confused as to where their romantic lives will now be headed.